xGoldy/Windower/README.md

 3. Evaluation of the model's performance via a DDoS attack simulation deployment scenario.

 The above steps require a series of commands, which we demonstrate in four Jupyter Notebooks in the `examples` folder.
 The first notebook (`00_dataset.ipynb`) demonstrates preparation of the raw PCAP dataset used for both original Kitsune and Windower methods.
 The notebook `01_kitsune.ipynb` shows specific data preprocessing, model training and evaluation for the Kitsune model, whereas `02_windower.ipynb` presents the data preparation, training and evaluating using the proposed Windower feature extraction mechanism.
 Finally, the `03_perf.comparison` analyzes and compares the performance of both methods.

+When performing feature extraction and running mitigation simulation (notebook `02_windower.ipynb`), the Windower's behavior can be controlled via the `src/windower/config.yml` configuration file.
+This file provides a simple way to configure the most crucial settings like the window length in seconds, the minimum number of collected windows, or the minimum number of packets required in every window to consider it valid.
+Refer to the mentioned `config.yml` file for more information.

 As mentioned, we cannot provide the exact utilized PCAPs due to copyright reasons, so the pipeline in the notebooks cannot be simply run as is due to the missing data.
 Nevertheless, the above example should provide an idea of how the pipeline is used, and insights in the `datasets.md` can help in data reconstruction or completely new datasets creation on demand.